jaydeepsahu1609/Student-Management-System/readme.txt

 -------------------------------------------------------------------------

 1. MAKE SURE YOU HAVE INSTALLED WAMP/LAMP/XAMP on your system.
-If you have not installed it, then download it from:- WAMPSERVER:-https://www.wampserver.com/en/ LAMPSERVER:-https://bitnami.com/stack/lamp/installer XAMPSERVER:-https://www.apachefriends.org/download.html
+If you don't have any of these on your system, then download it from:- WAMPSERVER:-https://www.wampserver.com/en/ LAMPSERVER:-https://bitnami.com/stack/lamp/installer XAMPSERVER:-https://www.apachefriends.org/download.html